ProvableHQ/leo/grammar/abnf-grammar.md

 Naming Convention
 -----------------

-For this ABNF grammar, we choose nonterminal names that consist of complete English words, separated by dashes, and that describe the construct the way it is in English.
+This ABNF grammar uses nonterminal names that consist of complete English words, separated by dashes, and that describe the construct the way it is in English.
 For instance, we use the name 'conditional-statement' to describe conditional statements.

-At the same time, we attempt to establish a precise and "official" nomenclature for the Leo constructs, by way of the nonterminal names that define their syntax.
+At the same time, this grammar establishes a precise and official nomenclature for the Leo constructs, by way of the nonterminal names that define their syntax.
 For instance, the rule